 Graphic design student at the School of Visual Communication in Haderslev, Denmark.
 Behance link.

 Danish type designer.
 Head of Department, Danish School of Media&Journalism [Den Grafiske Højskole], Copenhagen, Denmark.
 Co-organizer of ATypI in Copenhagen in 2001, founder of the Cooper Black Klubben.
 He designed DGH Sans for the Graphic Arts Institute of Denmark in 1996.
-In 2008, he art directed and Dalton Maag, London (Bruno Maag, Marc Weyman and Ron Carpenter) designed and produced the free Aller family, which was sponsored by Danish publishing company Aller (hence the name) and designed as part of the Danish School of Media and Journalism's new corporate identity.
+In 2008, he art directed the typeface Aller at Dalton Maag, London, which was designed by Bruno Maag, Marc Weyman and Ron Carpenter.
+This humanist sans typeface is free, and was sponsored by Danish publishing company Aller (hence the name) and designed as part of the Danish School of Media and Journalism's new corporate identity.
 [Google] [More] ⦿

 Henrik Christian Grove